jonathanplacatka/jonathanplacatka.github.io/README.md

 - The [authors](https://github.com/pages-themes/hacker/graphs/contributors) of the Hacker theme for Github Pages

-- Heejeong Kim and Kevin Tsang for helping review and edit this guide.
+- Heejeong Kim and Kevin Tsang for helping review and edit this guide

 ## FAQs

 - **Why is Markdown better than a Word Processor**?
 Markdown is lightweight, making it a good choice for files that are stored on version control systems and continiously updated.
 Markdown is also widely used and easy to integrate with a variety of software platforms.

-- **Why is my resume not showing up?** Common probems include:
+- **Why is my resume not showing up?** Common problems include:

   - incorrect filename - double check that your resume file is correctly named index.md